Last Updated on October 19, 2021 by Editor

 STROLL/TOUR: Laurel Hill Cemetery

-Park across from the main gate (the lot is attached to what looks like a low-slung warehouse) then stop into the office for a cell-phone tour map.
+Park across from the main gate.
+(The lot is attached to what looks like a low-slung warehouse).
+And then stop into the office for a cell-phone tour map.

 Then, take a drive around this beautiful park-like sanctuary.
 Mon-Fri 8am-4:30pm, Sat/Sun 9:30-4:30, free.

-Though not exactly a Haunted Philadelphia attraction, the Insectarium is creepy crawly for sure.
+Though not exactly a Haunted Philadelphia attraction, the Insectarium is indeed creepy crawly.

-If you’ve ever had the impulse to watch thousands of harvester ants bury their deceased, hold a hissing cockroach, or watch a Blue Death Feigning Beetle play dead in the palm of your hand, come to the Insectarium, which exhibits thousands of live and mounted insects from Africa, South America and other exotic locations on two floors.
+If you’ve ever had the impulse to watch thousands of harvester ants bury their deceased, hold a hissing cockroach, or watch a Blue Death Feigning Beetle play dead in the palm of your hand, come to the Insectarium, which exhibits thousands of live and mounted insects from Africa, South America and other exotic locations.

-Once inside join dozens (if not hundreds) of kids going crazy with buggy joy; relieved and amazed by the level of knowledge docents have about all types of bugs.
+Once inside join dozens (if not hundreds) of kids going crazy with buggy joy.
+You’ll be relieved and amazed by the level of knowledge docents have about all buggy things.

 College biology and entomology majors lend an academic air to what at first glance is pure creepy-crawliness.
-Come with an open mind and open hand – you’ll never know what will be put into it.
+Come with an open mind and open hand.
+You never know what will be put into it.
 Open Mon-Sat 10-4, $9 per person.

 VISIT: Mutter Museum